UnseenFaith/komada-docs/command-examples.md

 - The bot doesn't require any special permissions for it.
 - The bot doesn't require any external function for it.
 - The command has no arguments.
+- The command has no cooldown (0 seconds).

 (and neither has extendedHelp, do you need it for a ping command?)